albertattard/spring-boot-camp/docs/02-data/05-postgresql.md

 1. Setup database connection

-   The `pgadmin4` service, defined in `docker-compose.yml`, defines [`PGADMIN_SERVER_JSON_FILE`](https://www.pgadmin.org/docs/pgadmin4/development/container_deployment.html#environment-variables) environment variable.
-The _server json file_ points to a volume that is mounted from the `./docker/pgadmin4` directory.
+   The `pgadmin4` service, defined in `docker-compose.yml`, uses the _server json file_, which points to a volume that is mounted from the `./docker/pgadmin4` directory.
 This allows us to manage the database connection settings as part of the code.

       ```yaml
         pgadmin4: